nOObTempo/gitTutorial/README.md

 # Git Tutorial
-This is a sample app just to help me learn how to use GIT!
+This is a sample app to help me learn how to GIT!